kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_attest_artifact.md

 ## Synopsis

 Attest an artifact creation to a Kosli flow.

+The artifact fingerprint can be provided directly with the `--fingerprint` flag, or calculated based on `--artifact-type` flag.

+Artifact type can be one of: "file" for files, "dir" for directories, "oci" for container images in registries or "docker" for local docker images.

-The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag and the artifact name/path argument) or can be provided directly (with the `--fingerprint` flag).To specify paths in a directory artifact that should always be excluded from the SHA256 calculation, you can add a `.kosli_ignore` file to the root of the artifact.
+To specify paths in a directory artifact that should always be excluded from the SHA256 calculation, you can add a `.kosli_ignore` file to the root of the artifact.
 Each line should specify a relative path or path glob to be ignored.
 You can include comments in this file, using `#`.
 The `.kosli_ignore` will be treated as part of the artifact like any other file,unless it is explicitly ignored itself.
 This command requires access to a git repo to associate the artifact to the git commit it is originating from.